 Committee of Sponsoring Organizations of the Treadway Commission (COSO)

-- In May 2013, the Committee of Sponsoring Organizations of the Treadway Commission (COSO) released the updated Internal Control–Integrated Framework (2013 Framework).
+- The Committee of Sponsoring Organizations of the Treadway Commission (COSO) released the updated Internal Control–Integrated Framework (2013 Framework) in May 2013.
 COSO announced that the 2013 Framework will supersede the original 1992 Framework at the end of the transition period (December 15, 2014).

 - The SEC commented that the Staff plans to monitor the transition for issuers using the 1992 Framework to evaluate whether and if any Staff or Commission actions become necessary or appropriate in the future.
 The Staff more recently commented that the longer issuers continue to use the 1992 Framework, the more likely they are to receive questions from the Staff about whether the issuer’s use of the 1992 Framework satisfies the SEC's requirement to use a suitable, recognized framework, particularly after December 15, 2014 when COSO will consider the 1992 Framework to have been superseded.